Freya Crescent

+Freya Crescent (フライヤ・クレセント, Furaiya Kuresento) is a fictional character in the 2000 video game Final Fantasy IX, where she is one of the main characters.
+She is an anthropomorphic rat called a Burmecian, and a Dragoon Knight.
+She is on a quest to find her lost love, Sir Fratley, only to discover that he has forgotten her due to amnesia.
+She also suffers from the destruction of different Burmecian cities.
+She was originally conceived by Yoshitaka Amano, before her final version was created by Toshiyuki Itahana.

+She has received generally positive reception, considered a fan favorite character.
+However, the game's writers have been criticized for failing to develop her adequately, with a writer suggesting that the lack of development contributed to Freya being forgotten by fans.
+Her different experiences in the story, particularly her traumas and anxieties, were also met with critical commentary.

 Concept and creation

 Freya was created for the 2000 video game Final Fantasy IX.
 She was initially known as Freija.
 She is a member of a race of anthropomorphic rats called Burmecians who mainly live in two cities, Burmecia and Cleyra.
 Her class is Dragon Knight.
 The original concept art for Freya was created by Yoshitaka Amano, and the final version was created by Toshiyuki Itahana, as well as Shunkou Murase and Shin Nagasawa, who also handled the in-game version of the character.
 Her character design was meant to strike a balance between realism and a comic-like style, while taking inspiration from the style employed for the characters in the film The Dark Crystal.
+3D artist Francisco A. Cortina did concept work for Freya and other characters in the game.
+In the Japanese version of the game, Freya's dialogue is written in an archaic style from Edo-era Tokyo.